Mary's Ankle: Plot

-As described in a film magazine, Dr. Arthur P. Hampton (MacLean), a struggling young physician, announces his marriage to a fictitious "Mary Jane Smith" in an effort to get his wealthy uncle George P. Hampton (Gordon) to give him and his two friends, a lawyer and a broker, sufficient funds to get them out of financial difficulties.
-He then finds himself in a difficult position when an injured young woman is brought to his office for treatment proves to be Mary Jane Smith (May) and his uncle appears to meet the bride.
+As described in a film magazine, Dr. Arthur P. Hampton, a struggling young physician, announces his marriage to a fictitious "Mary Jane Smith" in an effort to get his wealthy uncle George P. Hampton to give him and his two friends, a lawyer and a broker, sufficient funds to get them out of financial difficulties.
+He then finds himself in a difficult position when an injured young woman is brought to his office for treatment proves to be Mary Jane Smith and his uncle appears to meet the bride.
 Mary consents to a temporary deception.
-Matters become complicated when the uncle insists on their accompanying him on a trip to Hawaii and informs them that he is to marry a Miss Burns (Thorne), who is Mary's aunt.
+Matters become complicated when the uncle insists on their accompanying him on a trip to Hawaii and informs them that he is to marry a Miss Burns, who is Mary's aunt.
 The troubles of Arthur and Mary become acute on the ship.
 Finally, an explanation results in forgiveness, and they make the trip a honeymoon by having the ship's captain marry them.